Logo VHM ABC

 Character

-The African Reed Frog is nocturnal and then hunts for food and in the mating season they look for a partner.
-During the day they rest and sunbathe on leaves.
+The African Reed Frog is nocturnal, hunting for food, and during the mating season, they go in search of a partner.
+During the day, they rest and bask in the sun on leaves.

 Points of attention